UMResearch/.github/profile/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-The availability universal health coverage, migrant populations, diaspora, global health efficiency in with Sustainable Development Goals(SDG) 2030.
+This project focuses on universal health coverage and efficiency for migrant youth as per [UN Development Goals(SDG) 2030](https://sdgs.un.org/goals).

 The [UMR Case Mnagement](https://github.com/harry-oestreicher/umr_cm) app, is an white-label case management template.
 Provides blockchain ledger features on private and public chains.